Westmeads Community Infant School

 Important Organisations and Reporting a Problem

-Westmeads Community Infant School Online-Safety Policy (see link below).
+For Westmeads Community Infant School 'Online-Safety' information click on the Child Protection and Safeguarding Policy (see link below).
 If you have any concerns about Online-Safety then please do not hesitate to come in and speak to a member of our Safeguarding Team or to Mrs Watkins our Online-Safety leader.
 Click on the images below to visit the websites.

 Teaching children how to keep themselves safe online is of paramount importance and something that is constantly changing.
 At Westmeads all children have termly online safety lessons to help them to understand about the risks of being online and how to ensure that they stay safe and what to do if something unfortunate happens.